PhD in International Economics

 What does it prepare you for?

-The PhD program trains you to undertake innovative research in economics at a top level.
-Research work is at a level that can lead to publication in top level scholarly journals in economics.
-Our graduates have secured positions in prominent policy institutions, such as the International Monetary Fund, the World Trade Organization, the World Bank, and the research departments of prominent central banks.
+The PhD program trains you to undertake innovative research in international economics.
+Our graduates have secured positions in prominent policy institutions, such as the International Monetary Fund, the World Trade Organization, the World Bank, and the research departments of central banks.
 While our training is focused on policy application, many graduates have secured positions in academia.

 How is the program structured?